-The automotive sector has adopted Digital Twins technology in the manufacturing to mirror robots in the assembly line.
-In the last few years it has started to create and use digital twins cloudflight of the product, vehicles produced.
-More and more automotive companies are nowadays equipping cars (and trucks) with IoT and receive a stream of data reporting the various car components status.
-The stream of data often includes location data and this may create an issue of privacy.
-Some manufacturers, to avoid this type of issues keeps the data record in the car and these data are only harvested when the owner requires a car check up (some of the data ends up in the key fob).
-In this case all data analytics take place in the car.
+The automotive sector has adopted Digital Twins technology in manufacturing to mirror robots in the assembly line.
+In the last few years, it has started to create and use digital twins of the product-the vehicles produced.
+Automotive companies are increasingly equipping cars (and trucks) with IoT, and they receive a stream of data reporting the statuses for the various components.
+This stream of data often includes location data, and the issue of data privacy may emerge.
+Some manufacturers, to avoid these types of issues, keep the data record in the car, and this data is only harvested when the owner requires a car check up (some of the data ends up in the key fob).
+In this scenario, all data analytics take place in the car.